San Danielo da Pellegrino

 San Danielo da Pellegrino (c.
 1480 - c.
 1545) was an Italian painter of the Renaissance period.
 He was a pupil of the painter Giovanni Bellini.
-His name was Marino says Casari, who talks about him in his life of il Pordenone.
+His name was Marino, says Casari, who talks about him in his life of il Pordenone.
 The name San Danielo was acquired as an adult.
-He painted in Udine and in other sites in the Friuli, and called Pellegrino da Udine.
-He painted a Holy Family in cathedral of Udine.
+He painted in Udine and in other sites in the Friuli, and was called Pellegrino da Udine.
+He painted a Holy Family in the cathedral of Udine.
 Painted scenes from the life of Christ (1497–1522) in the church of Sant' Antonio in San Daniele.